Vladimir Build Guide by Dawgg

 Welcome Summoners, to the Hemomancers Grimoire.
 A work attempting to discern true mastery over Hemomancy, the ancient art of the Crimson Reapers.
 Despite what others may think or say, the art is not so easily understood nor wielded, let alone mastered.
 Here we will take a look at what makes the Blood Lord tick, and go over some of the ins and outs of what makes Vladimir, one of the best champions in the League.

-This guide is a work in progress.
-I will be updating, and adding to this guide periodically, as I continue to summon Vladimir to the Fields of Justice.
-Please keep this in mind when making comments and voting.
-A down vote on a guide, just because it's still being worked on is counterproductive, and could hinder others trying to learn a new champion, or brush up on on old standby.
+This guide will always be updating, as I'll be adding to this guide periodically, as I continue to summon Vladimir to the Fields of Justice.
 I strongly encourage all voters to leave comments and suggestions as to the things, that either you did, or didn't like.
 I will try to respond to everyone's questions and comments, and will gladly return the favor if you have a guide that you would like rated.
 Also this guide is not a math class, so I won't waste your time crunching numbers all over the place.
 And remember, the whole reason we play this game and others, is for fun.
 Enjoy!

 Pros / Cons

 +Able to play Top or Mid lane effectively